sagemath/trac_to_gh/Issue 5443.md

 The attached patch fixes this, and adds a doctest.
 There's more work to be done: `matrix_integer_2x2` should inherit from `matrix_integer_dense`, but it doesn't yet.
 I have 98% of the code to do it done, but it needs to get cleaned up and submitted.

 **HOWEVER**: I don't have a copy of sage-3.3 on my machine, so the patch is against sage-3.2.3.
-I
+I can either clean this up myself if someone points me to a build of `3.3.rc?` on sage.math, or someone else could do it ... `:)`

 Issue created by migration from https://trac.sagemath.org/ticket/5443